 Hurt feelings.
 Misunderstood words.
 Angry reactions.
 It happens daily to all of us, so why should we expect that the church is immune to such situations?
 We have this expectation of the church staff or pastoral team to handle every situation perfectly.
 Sadly, many have used a difficult encounter with church personnel as an inefficient excuse to fall away from church, quit serving on a ministry team, or gossip incessantly about a sister or brother in Christ.
 Truth is, we’re all human.
 We all make mistakes.
 The pastor does.
 Your womens’ ministry leader does.
 The Sunday school teacher isn’t perfect.

-Too often, I have spent time sulking because I didn’t like what “they” said or how they said it.
-I was preoccupied with the misspoken word or how I was handled and far less occupied with how much hurting is around me.
+Too often, we spend time sulking because we didn’t like what “they” said or how they said it.
+We become preoccupied with the misspoken word or how we are handled and far less occupied with how much hurting is going on around us.
 Ministry leaders, body of Christ, can we just extend the same grace Christ afforded us to others in ministry and keep on keeping on?

 Jennifer Maggio is the award-winning author of several books.
-She is founder of the global nonprofit, The Life of a Single Mom Ministries and Overwhelmed: The Single Moms Magazine.
+She is founder of the global nonprofit, The Life of a Single Mom Ministries and her personal story has been used to inspire thousands throughout the United States and beyond.
 She has been featured in countless media venues and has a passion to see hurting people live a life of total freedom in Christ.
 For more information, visit http://www.thelifeofasinglemom.com.

 The Life of a single Mom is a national, faith-based, nonprofit that exists to see that no single mom walks alone.
 Our primary focus is in helping churches and communities launch single mom’s ministries and have done so more than 1,500 times!
 Our support groups connect 71,000 single mothers each year to a local church.
 We are a one-stop shop for all things single mom ministry related.
 For more information, visit http://www.thelifeofasinglemom.com.